Zheng He — An Epic Diplomat and His Unparalleled Voyages

-As the chief commander of such a powerful fleet, and a general with remarkable battle experiences, Zheng He had been a bringer of peace and friendship; no invasions, very little blood, and no colonization could be attributed to him.
+As the chief commander of such a powerful fleet, and a general with remarkable battle experiences, he had been a bringer of peace and friendship; no invasions, very little blood, and no colonization could be attributed to him.

 This made Zheng He an excellent diplomat, an extraordinary navigator, a legendary commander, and a great person with a big heart.

 Hongjue Temple in Niushou Mountains of Nanjing City, Nearby is Zheng He's Tomb.

 After Zheng He’s death, Ming Dynasty stopped further navigations for several reasons.

 Many officials of the ming court criticized that those navigations were a waste of money, which should be spent on dealing with threats from nomads on the north border.

-Others believed that the following monarchs of the Ming Dynasty strictly obeyed Emperor Zhu Yuanzhang’s will that they shouldn’t try to initiate wars or invasions without a decent reason; managing the current territory well would be enough.
+Others believed that the following monarchs of the Ming Dynasty strictly obeyed Emperor Zhu Yuanzhang’s will, which they shouldn’t try to initiate wars or invasions without a decent reason; managing the current territory well would be enough.

-Consequently, those fabulous ships in Zheng He’s fleet were gradually corroded as time went by; his detailed and valuable navigation journals were preserved secretly in Ming's royal palace.
+Consequently, those fabulous ships in Zheng He’s fleet gradually corroded as time went by; his detailed and valuable navigation journals were preserved secretly in Ming's royal palace.

 However, most of those precious documents got lost mysteriously later; how did those journals were gone is still a secret in the history of China.

 Restored Model of the Main Ship of Zheng He's Fleet — Wuhan Science and Technology Museum